THE SHORT BIO

 Some Random Things About Me

 1. I like lists.
 People like my lists.
-Not my OCD grocery shopping ones.
+Not my sorted-by-aisle grocery shopping ones.
 The funny ones.

 2. I am the 6th (and last) kid of a combined 3 marriages.
 Let’s just say that even close friends need a flow chart when I discuss my family.